tappi287/usdzconvert_windows/README.md

 # usdzconvert_windows
 Use Apples usdzconvert on Windows platform

-This repository contains command line scripts to run Apples `usdzconvert` with pre-build USD libraries on MS Windows.
+This repository contains command line scripts to run Apples `usdzconvert` with pre-built/pre-compiled USD libraries on MS Windows.
 The scripts will create and set appropriate PYTHONPATH and PATH variables so the USD libraries and Apple scripts can locate their dependencies.

 Usage:
   - Download the latest [release](https://github.com/tappi287/usdzconvert_windows/releases)